 Yes, I only have one match grouped under this particular ancestor.
 For a long time, that’s the only Thruline I had at all.
 Most of my ancestors had no Thrulines and my solitary cousin turned up under each generation of our common line.

-Then early this year, almost a year after the introduction of Thrulines, I received five or six more.
+Then in early 2020, almost a year after the introduction of Thrulines, I received five or six more.
 It’s all about new or extended trees linked to your matches.
 If they do the work, you reap the benefits!

 In the ThruLine for my single match, our common ancestor is displayed within a solid box.
 So what do dotted lines mean for an ancestor in your grid?